LirookIAC/terraform-azure-maintenance-configuration/README.md

     }
   }
   ```
-Terraform: Tested with version 1.7.5
+Terraform: Tested with version 1.7.5 and
  AzureRM Provider: Tested with version 3.116.0

 ## Outputs